jembi/openhim-core-js/README.md

 To make use of your own custom configurations you can copy the [default.json](https://github.com/jembi/openhim-core-js/blob/master/config/default.json) config file and override the default setting:

-* The default timezone is the south african standard time.
-If in a different timezone specify the utc offset time.
-Change the utcOffset value in the default.json.
+* Please specify the timezone's offset value otherwise the offset used will be that of the server's timezone.
+You can do this by changing the value of the utcOffset in the default.json.

 ```
 wget https://raw.githubusercontent.com/jembi/openhim-core-js/master/config/default.json